-- Build strong C-level executive teams in each key location to execute our long-term strategy. - Develop, groom and retain the next tier level management for leadership to navigate long term growth. - Upgraded Bangkok and Beijing offices to support the growing and existing client relationships and new client acquisitions in the region. - Strengthen the NetSol brand in the Americas and Europe and further penetrate the APAC markets such as China, Thailand, Indonesia, Japan, Australia and New Zealand. - Maintain the quality of our delivery, after delivery support, and client relationships. - Further penetration of NFS AscentTM into the leasing and financing sectors in China, APAC, Europe and North America by focusing on multi-national auto captive Fortune 500 companies. - Pursue a well thought out strategy to diversify into complimentary verticals by way of organic expansion, partnerships and synergistic M&A. - Continue to implement new tools, systems and processes, such as JIRA, and the Agile framework to further enhance productivity, efficiencies and operating margins.
+- Build strong C-level executive professional teams in each key location to execute our long-term strategy. - Develop, groom and retain the next tier level management for leadership to navigate long term growth. - Upgraded Bangkok and Beijing offices to support the growing and existing client relationships and new client acquisitions in the region. - Strengthen the NETSOL brand in the Americas and Europe and further penetrate the APAC markets such as China, Thailand, Indonesia, Japan, Australia and New Zealand. - Maintain the quality of our delivery, after delivery support, and client relationships. - Further penetration of NFS Ascent[®] into the leasing and financing sectors in China, APAC, Europe and North America by focusing on multi-national auto captive Fortune 500 companies. - Pursue a well thought out strategy to diversify into complimentary verticals by way of organic expansion, partnerships and synergistic M&A. - Continue to implement new tools, systems and processes, such as JIRA, and the Agile framework to further enhance productivity, efficiencies and operating margins. - Offer a cloud enabled NFS Ascent[®] at subscription-based pricing models to generate additional interest from prospects. - Continue investing in OtozTM and our innovation lab to generate new verticals for the business.

-Growth Prospects for NFS AscentTM
+Growth Prospects for NFS Ascent®

-Growth prospects for NFS AscentTM are linked to the maturing of the product portfolio and its growing customer base across different geographic and product markets.
+Growth prospects for NFS Ascent[®] are linked to the maturing of the product portfolio and its growing customer base across different geographic and product markets.
 We are eyeing key international markets for growth in sales.
 Our sales strategy now carefully balances expansion into new geographic markets, including the Americas, Europe, and further penetration of our leading position in Asia Pacific.

 Growth in North America is expected to come from the potential market for replacement of legacy systems.
-NFS AscentTM is aimed at providing a highly flexible and robust solution based on the latest technology and advanced architecture for the North American customers looking to replace their legacy systems.
-We believe that NFS AscentTM can provide substantial competitive disruption to the market's lagging technology provided by incumbent vendors.
+NFS Ascent[®] is aimed at providing a highly flexible and robust solution based on the latest technology and advanced architecture for the North American customers looking to replace their legacy systems.
+We believe that NFS Ascent[®] can provide substantial competitive disruption to the market's lagging technology provided by incumbent vendors.
 The existing customer base may also represent latent demand for increased service and maintenance revenues by offering business process optimization, customization and upgrade services.

-Growth in Europe will come from the introduction of NFS AscentTM, which will allow NTE to support larger organizations than those typically selecting the existing LeaseSoft product set, and opens the door for European expansion.
+Growth in Europe will come from the introduction of NFS Ascent[®], which will allow NTE to support larger organizations than those typically selecting the existing LeaseSoft product set, and opens the door for European expansion.
 This is designed to attract larger license and professional services revenues across a wider geography.
-In addition, leveraging the core strengths of NFS AscentTM will increasingly provide opportunities in the automotive sector where NTE is currently underrepresented.
+In addition, leveraging the core strengths of NFS Ascent[®] will increasingly provide opportunities in the automotive sector where NTE is currently underrepresented.

 Growth in our traditionally strong base in Asia Pacific is expected through diversification across market segments to include new customers in related banking and commercial lending areas.
 At the same time, the existing customer base is tapped for increased service and maintenance revenues by offering enhanced features and new solutions to emerging customer needs.
-In addition, there is a potential for NFS AscentTM in Asia Pacific in the form of existing customers who are looking for replacement of their current system.
+In addition, there is a potential for NFS Ascent[®] in Asia Pacific in the form of existing customers who are looking for replacement of their current system.

 In China, we are a de facto leader in the leasing and finance enterprise solution domain.
-With this position, we continue to enjoy demand for the current NFSTM solution, as well as NFS AscentTM.
+With this position, we continue to enjoy demand for the current NFSTM solution, as well as NFS Ascent[®].
 We will continue strengthening our position within existing multinational auto manufacturers, as well as, local Chinese captive finance and leasing companies.
 The Chinese auto leasing market is young and low on consumer penetration in comparison with the giant U.S. market.